alechenninger/blog/posts/fakes.md

 different from that of the native Java `class`.
 For example, with Mockito, we can implement a large interface with one line rather than tens or hundreds implementing every method with a no-op (although to be fair, any IDE can generate the same thing in a second).
-Mockito's API optimizes for immediate convenience–rightfully so–but its this immediate convenience that dominates our thinking.
+Mockito's API optimizes for immediate convenience–justifiably so–but its this immediate convenience that dominates our thinking.
 While less sexy, a compile-time implementation, aside from fewer surprises, has its own conveniences.
-Unfortunately, they are subtle, and easily overlooked.
-This is not to be confused with insignificant–quite the contrary, these "conveniences" are profound.
+Unfortunately, they are subtle and easily overlooked.
+This is not to be confused with insignificant.
+Quite the contrary, these "conveniences" are profound.
 Let's dig in.

-// TODO: story of build issues due to mockito runtime agent installation and user OS permissions
+// Most times, we don't see the complexity required to implement runtime meta-programming as a
+// tradeoff, thanks to Mockito's well-designed abstractions.
+But occasionally, those abstractions
+// leak.
+Once, a colleague and I spent a while banging our heads against build failures for just one
+// particular service when we moved our Jenkins server inside a container in an OpenShift
+// environment.
+This was the error:
+//
+// ```
+// Caused by: java.io.IOException: well-known file /tmp/.java_pid735 is not secure: file's group should be the current group (which is 0) but the group is 1000330000
+// ```
+//
+// Obvious, right? 😅 It turned out, if you want to accomplish some particularly scandalous tasks
+// like mocking final classes, Mockito attaches a Java agent *at runtime.* Because the current
+// user's group ID didn't match the Java process's group ID, which is due to how user security
+// inside a container works, the process couldn't attach an agent to itself.

 When a class under test has a mocked dependency, the dependency must be stubbed according to the needs of your test.

-// Of course, unless you use a spy.
-But, you're not really supposed to use those.
-Just [ask Mockito's authors][dont-spy].
+(Of course, unless you use a spy, but you're not really supposed to use those; [just ask Mockito's authors][don't-spy].)
 We don't want to bother stubbing all the methods out, so we only stub the ones our test needs.
-Similarly, we don't want to implement state or much logic, so just implement the method say for certain arguments, and return some result.
+Similarly, we don't want to implement state or much logic, so just implement the method say forcertain arguments, and return some result.
 Over time, as we add more and more tests, or our classes or dependencies evolve, a few patterns emerge.

-First of all, in this short-hand stubbing pattern, our tests are [relying on the implementation of our class][dont-overuse-mocks] in subtle ways.
+First of all, in this short-hand stubbing pattern, our tests are [relying on the implementation of our class][don't-overuse-mocks] in subtle ways.
 By leaving out stubbing some methods, we imply we know _what_ methods are used.
 By only stubbing for certain arguments, we imply we know _how_ those methods are used.
-If our implementation changes, we may need to update our tests, even though they are still testing the same scenario.
-Likewise, each time we write a new test, we must recall how the dependency is used, so we stub it the right way.
+If our [implementation changes, we may need to update our tests][change-detector], even though they are still testing the same scenario.
+Likewise, each time we write a new test, we must recall how the dependency is _used_, so we stub it the right way.

 // TODO: example

 Secondly, tests are repeating the contract of the dependency.
 That is, as the dependency changes, any tests stubbing it may need to update to conform to its updated contract.
-Likewise, as we add more tests, we must again recall how the dependency works, so we stub it the right way.
+Likewise, as we add more tests, we must also recall how the dependency _works_, so we stub it the right way.
 For example, if an interface encapsulates some state between subsequent method calls, or a method has some preconditions or postconditions, and [your stub does not reimplement these correctly][mocks-are-stupid], your tests may pass even though the system-under-test is not correct (or vice versa).